96gkuver/SPARQL-Tutorial/index.md

 # SPARQL QUERY STRUCTURE

+RDF models are tripes in a subject -> predicate -> object form.
+The subject, predicate, and object are generally represented as URIs however they can be shortened by using PREFIX as described below.

 ### PREFIX

 Namespace for possible relations to query (i.e. the prefix for querying book objects would have a title relation)